pygfx/rendercanvas/docs/backends.rst

     loop.run()  # calls app.exec_()

 It is technically possible to e.g. use a ``glfw`` canvas with the Qt loop.
-However, this is not recommended because Qt gets confused in the precense of other windows and may hang or segfault.
+However, this is not recommended because Qt gets confused in the presence of other windows and may hang or segfault.
 But the other way around, running a Qt canvas in e.g. the trio loop, works fine:

 .. code-block:: py